systemslab/popper-paper/paper/paper.md

 necessarily depend on a particular Linux version but we assume it does to illustrate the need of running a specific version of the kernel.

-## GassyFS: Scalability of an In-memory Filesystem
+## GassyFS: Scalability of an In-memory File System

 This use case illustrates how multi-node experiments can be easily ported between multiple platforms.
 It also exemplifies how the validation criteria of an experiment can be made explicit and be automatically checked with currently available tools.

-GassyFS [@watkins_gassyfs_2016] is a new prototype filesystem system that stores files in distributed remote memory and provides support for checkpointing file system state.
+GassyFS [@watkins_gassyfs_2016] is a new prototype file system system that stores files in distributed remote memory and provides support for checkpointing file system state.
 The core of the file system is a user-space library that implements a POSIX file interface.
 File system